vu-noah/AdvancedNLP/README.md

 To run the main script, call the main script it in the commandline in the following format:
 [path to the current directoy] python main.py [epochs: int] [batch_size: int] [mode: str] [has_gold: bool]

+- epochs: the number of epochs you want to train for
+- batch_size: the number of sentences per batch during training and evaluation
+- mode: the fine-tuning method
+- has_gold: whether the test data has gold labels and the performance should be evaluated or whether to apply the model on raw text

 There are two possible modes: token_type_IDs and flag_with_pred_token

 token_type_IDs performs fine-tuning by assigning a different token type ID to the current predicate for every instance.